MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/windows-app-use.md

     > [!div class="mx-imgBorder"]
     >![Graphical user interface  application Description automatically generated](media/pam-windows-image5.png)

 2. On the **Apps** screen select an app.
-You will only see apps for your organization.
+You'll only see apps for your organization.

     > [!div class="mx-imgBorder"]
     > ![From the list of apps, select an app.](media/pam-windows-image3.png)